istarkov/async-decorators/README.md

-There are some helpfull decorators in this project for async class methods.
+There are some helpfull decorators in this project for async class methods and functions.

 #Install

 ```shell
 npm install --save async-decorators
 ```

 #Import

 ```
 import {memoize, serialize, isSkipError} from 'async-decorators';
 ```